-Introduction to the DISCstylesTM Online Report
+Introduction to the DISC and Motivators Combined Report

-Congratulations on your decision to take the DISC Online Assessment.
+Congratulations on your decision to take the DISC and Motivators Combined Assessment.

 Many of us grew up believing the wisdom of treating others the way you would like to be treated - the Golden Rule.
-We soon realized that another practical rule to live by seemed to be what Dr. Tony Alessandra calls The Platinum Rule® - Treat others the way THEY want to be treated.
+We soon realized that another practical rule to live by seemed to be what Dr. Tony Alessandra calls The Platinum Rule - Treat others the way THEY want to be treated.

-With this personalized and comprehensive DISC report, you have the tools to help you become a better you and help you behave more maturely and productively.
-Then you can develop and use more of your natural strengths, while recognizing, improving upon and modifying your limitations.
-This report does not deal with values or judgments.
-Instead, it concentrates on your natural tendencies that influence your behavior.
+With this personalized and comprehensive DISC and Motivators Combined report, you have the tools to help you become a better you and help you behave more maturely and productively.
+Then you can develop and use more of your natural strengths, while recognizing and improving your limitations.
+This report concentrates on your natural tendencies that influence your behavior and values/motivations.